Eames Fiberglass Armchair RAR

 Charles & Ray Eames, 1950

 With the debut of this revolutionary design, Charles and Ray Eames introduced a new furniture typology that has since spread around the globe: the multifunctional chair whose shell can be joined with a variety of different bases.
 One model has always stood out in this large family of chairs: the Rocking Armchair Rod Base (RAR).
 Despite its compact dimensions, this rocking chair offers pleasant comfort even for taller users.
 The fibreglass version of the organically shaped RAR shell features the lively texture that is a hallmark of this material.
 The fascination of fibreglass lies in its irregular surface, whose clearly visible fibres make it appear almost like a natural material.
-In order to show off these unique characteristics to maximum effect, the Fiberglass Chair RAR is not offered with upholstery.
+In order to show off these unique characteristics to maximum effect, the Fiberglass Chair RAR is not offered with full upholstery.